PrismarineJS/mineflayer-pathfinder/readme.md

  * `Returns` - a `Human`

 ### human.walkTo(goal, options)
 Walks to `goal` (a Vec3 at feet level) and returns a Promise that resolves once the bot has come to a stop there.
 The goal is `goal`'s block column within a block of its level.
 Planning runs in tick-sized slices and never blocks the event loop for longer than one.
 A goal the search cannot reach is walked as far as the closest reachable point before the Promise rejects with `no path`.
-Also rejects with `stuck`, `walk timed out`, `superseded` (a newer `walkTo` was issued) or `stopped`.
+Also rejects with `stuck`, `walk timed out`, `superseded` (a newer `walkTo`, `bridgeTo` or `placeAhead` was issued) or `stopped`.
 The controller drives the bot from physics ticks, so with `bot.physicsEnabled` set to `false` it cannot move it at all and rejects straight away instead of standing still until the timeout.
 A `walkTo` for the goal already in flight (within half a block) with the same options returns that walk's Promise instead of superseding it, so re-issuing a goal on a timer keeps the walk going; different options supersede it. `stop()` ends the walk in flight, so a `walkTo` issued right after it starts fresh.
  * `options` - optional:
    * `radius` - stop within this distance of the goal (default: the personality's `stopRadius`)
    * `timeout` - ms (default `60000`)